Tool Consolidation

 By pricing model — Replace several per-seat tools with one flat-rate platform.
 Or vice versa if usage justifies it.

-The Maintenance Cost
+Maintenance Cost

-More tools = more:
+More tools means more:

 - Updates to track

-- Logins and passwords
+- Logins and passwords to manage

-- Billing to manage
+- Billing to monitor

 - Integrations to maintain